Makarand Paranjape

-Makarand R. Paranjape (born 31 August 1960) is a novelist, poet, former director at Indian Institute of Advanced Study (IIAS), Shimla, and former professor of English at the Jawaharlal Nehru University in New Delhi.
+Makarand R. Paranjape (born 31 August 1960) is an Indian novelist, poet, former director at the Indian Institute of Advanced Study (IIAS), Shimla, and former professor of English at the Jawaharlal Nehru University in New Delhi.

 Early life and education

 Makarand R. Paranjape was born in 1960 in Ahmedabad, Gujarat.
 He was educated at Bishop Cotton Boys' School in Bangalore and at St. Stephen's College, University of Delhi, where he received a B.A.
 (Hons.) in English in 1980.
 Thereafter, he joined the University of Illinois at Urbana–Champaign for his M.A. in English Literature and, subsequently, a PhD, in 1985, on the topic Mysticism in Indian English Poetry.

 Career

-Makarand Paranjape had started his career in 1980 as a teaching assistant at the University of Illinois at Urbana-Champaign (UIUC) and returned to India in 1986 to join the University of Hyderabad, first as lecturer and then reader.
-In 1994, he joined the Department of Humanities and Social Sciences at IIT Delhi as associate professor and, between 1999 and 2018, served as a professor at Jawaharlal Nehru University, New Delhi.
+Makarand Paranjape had started his career in 1980 as a teaching assistant at the University of Illinois at Urbana-Champaign (UIUC) and returned to India in 1986 to join the University of Hyderabad, first as a lecturer and then a reader.
+In 1994, he joined the Department of Humanities and Social Sciences at IIT Delhi as an associate professor and, between 1999 and 2018, served as a professor at Jawaharlal Nehru University, New Delhi.